 Instructions

-- Wash the bell peppers and then slice the tops off.
-Use a spoon to carefully scrape out the ribs and seeds.
+- Wash the bell peppers and slice the tops off.
+Remove the seeds and ribs from the inside and arrange the peppers upright in the prepared baking dish.

 Notes

-- Don’t over mix the filling: Mix just until combined to avoid tough or dense meat.
+- Don't over mix the filling: Mixing just until combined keeps the beef tender instead of dense.

 This was delicious.
 I tried making them whole and after 45 minutes I cut one in half to see if meat was done.
 It was still a little mushy for our taste so I cut all them in half and cooked another 30 minutes.
 They were fantastic.
 I also left out the coconut aminos or soy sauce.
 For chili powder I substituted 1 teaspoon of mild chili mix from a small package mix.
 Also next time if adding bacon I will cook strips first then add to peppers.